CTSRD-CHERI/cheribsd-getting-started/src/background/README.md

 ## CheriBSD

-*CheriBSD* is an extended version of the open-source *[FreeBSD](https://www.freebsd.org/)* operating system.
+**CheriBSD** is an extended version of the open-source *[FreeBSD](https://www.freebsd.org/)* operating system.
 FreeBSD is a mature UNIX-based operating system able to run on multiple hardware architectures, and widely used in industry in service, appliance, and embedded environments.
-CheriBSD contains various CHERI-based extensions including support for kernel and userspace memory safety, and for multiple software compartmentalization models.
+CheriBSD contains various CHERI-based extensions including support for kernel and userspace memory safety, and supports multiple software compartmentalization models.
 CheriBSD runs on both CHERI-RISC-V and Morello with nearly identical feature sets (Morello includes hardware virtualisation extensions not present in the CHERI-RISC-V cores, and so CHERI-extended bhyve hypervisor support is not